federicomenaquintero/lamaperia/README.md

 Would you like to configure La Mapería right now?
 [Y/n] y
 ```

-You will be asked if you want to use Tilestache, say N for now.
+You will be asked if you want to use TileStache, say N for now.
 Later
-we will see how to set up a personal tile cache with Tilestache.
+we will see how to set up a personal tile cache with TileStache.
 By
 saying N here, La Mapería will download tiles directly from Mapbox.

 ```
-Use tilestache?
+Use TileStache?
 [Y/n] n
 ```

-You will be asked for your Mapbox access parameters.
-Here you need to
+You will be asked for Mapbox access parameters.
+At first you can
-paste the strings that you got from the Mapbox web page.
-Sorry,
-you'll have to take them apart by hand; the web page gives you a
-`mapbox://` URL and you have to extract your username and style ID
-from there.
+start using my public, printable style.
+Later, if you have Mapbox
+styles of your own, you can use them, too.

 ```
-mapbox access token: some_horribly_long_string mapbox username:     your_username mapbox style id:     some_not_so_long_string
+mapbox access token: [pk.eyJ1IjoiZmVkZXJpY29tZW5hcXVpbnRlcm8iLCJhIjoiUEZBcTFXQSJ9.o19HFGnk0t3FgitV7wMZfQ] mapbox username: [federicomenaquintero] mapbox style id: [cil44s8ep000c9jm18x074iwv]
 ```

+Just hit Enter after each of those questions, and they will use the
+default values with my printable style.

+### Configure La Mapería

 Okay!
 Now La Mapería complains mildly that you need to specify some
 arguments when calling it.
 It complains a lot for a little script,